EgorBo/EgorBo.github.io/_posts/2019-08-03-llvm-cmp-to-shr.md

 - optimizations
 ---

-Sometime I explore LLVM sources and play with godbolt.org in order to find interesting optimizations (not only the peephole ones) so I think I'll post some here in my blog time to time.
+Sometimes I explore LLVM sources and play with godbolt.org in order to find interesting optimizations (not only the peephole ones) so I think I'll post some here in my blog time to time.

 So let's say we have a function that checks if a char belongs to a list of reserved chars:
 (I actually copy-pasted it from CoreFX)